apache/arrow-nanoarrow/dev/release/README.md

 devtools::submit_cran()
 ```

-If changes *are* required, create a branch called `r-cran-maint-0.7.-0`,
+If changes *are* required, create a branch called `r-cran-maint-0.8.0`,
 make any changes required, and resubmit to CRAN after bumping the "tweak"
-version (e.g., `Version: 0.8.0.1` in the `DESCRIPTION`).
+version (e.g., `Version: 0.8.0-1` in the `DESCRIPTION`).
 Ensure those changes
 are also reflected in the main branch after submission is successful.
+Be sure to update
+`NEWS.md` in the R package to ensure that changes included in patch updates are
+transparent.

 ### Submit Python package to PyPI